 This will enable you to use your own choice of software to send and receive email from your domain’s Gandi Mail addresses.

-- The most common problem for customers who can’t log in, is that they don’t use the full email address as the username.
+The most common problem for users who can’t log in is that they don’t use the full email address as the username.
 Be sure you follow the settings instructions carefully.

-- TLS/SSL: TLS is a more recent secure protocol than SSL.
-Nevertheless, it appears as though some e-mail clients (such as Outlook) have trouble managing TLS and display a certificate warning during during send/receive.
+TLS: TLS is a more recent and secure protocol than SSL.
+Nevertheless, it appears as though some e-mail applications have trouble managing TLS and display a certificate warning during during send/receive.
 If you get such a warning while using TLS, please consider upgrading your email application.

 This is for incoming email.